 There is a reason good suits come in specific colors only.
-So when you wear a suit, mixing and matching the shirt and tie is less about opinion and more about style and knowledge.
+So when wearing a suit, mixing and matching the shirt and tie is less about opinion and more about style and knowledge.

 Color is an important element, and, in many cases, it can be the deciding factor to match your shirt and suit.
 But when it comes to priority, the style will determine how the rest of the outfit goes.

 Shoes & Suit Color Combination

-Matching your shoes’ color with a suit is a lot more complicated and requires a lot more care when deciding.
-Even if the default go-to is black, it’s not true when people say black goes with everything.
+Matching your shoes’ color with a suit is more complicated and requires special care when deciding.

 Therefore, I’ve dedicated a full article about matching shoe colors to suits.
 However, it goes beyond colors to eventually mention types and styles.

-Dressing the best way possible has many layers, and shoes’ complexity is a big part of that.
+Dressing the best way possible has many layers, and shoes’ complexity is a big part of it.

-Taking the guessing work out of dress shoes will help to make the correct pairings.
+Taking the guessing work out of dress shoes will help make the correct pairings.
 All of your suits will have a natural look, an alternate combination, and an experimental one.

 All of these looks represent you to the fullest, but you can’t get to that point without putting in the legwork to figure out the little stuff.